stephen-mw/mac-apt-cacher/README.md

 ```

 # Integrating this with Vagrant
 Now that you've got a running apt-cacher on your mac, integrating it with Vagrant is easy.
-Simply drop the following line into ```/etc/apt/apt.conf.d/02proxy```.
+Simply drop the following line into ```/etc/apt/apt.conf.d/02proxy``` after your host boots up.
 You can do this automatically using Vagrant's built-in provisioning system.

 ```
 ...